Leverage ETFs in the News…Again

 The firms issuing these ETFs are very clear to that point and advise that the funds are only intended to give daily exposure.

-What I think is mostly overlooked and is that FINRA is setting up a situation for brokers to be at fault.
+What I think is mostly overlooked is that FINRA is setting up a situation for brokers to be at fault.

 The Distinction

-Advisors on the other hand are required to act in the client’s best interest.
-Investments must be suitable, appropriate, and represent the client’s best interest.
+Advisors, on the other hand, are required to act in the client’s best interest.
+Investments must be suitable, appropriate and represent the client’s best interest.

 Advisors Not Off the Hook